pixscapegames/pixscape-runtime/RUNTIME_API_SUPPORT_POLICY.md

 loaders, compilers, and diagnostics, confirming real tooling value in the expert layer.
 They also reference internal candidates such as prepared physics candidates, Spatial cache owners, concrete render construction/state types, `InternalTextures`, and sync systems.
-Studio is first-party tooling that can co-evolve with Runtime; those dependencies do not create a third-party compatibility promise, but releases must coordinate them before internal changes land.
+Studio is first-party tooling that can co-evolve with Runtime and may use the explicit authoring publication boundary;
+those dependencies and authoring behavior do not create a third-party compatibility promise, but releases must coordinate them before internal changes land.
 Some Studio source hits are historical/stale names, so this policy does not treat every textual import as a current supported dependency.

 ## 10. Documentation mechanism